 As a general rule, semiconductors are great second-chance stocks as the ups and downs of this surprising cyclical industry take the stocks on roller-coaster rides.
-Unfortunately for investors just coming back around to check on Analog Devices (NYSE:ADI), the market has already more than counted on a solid recovery at this leading analog chip company.
+Unfortunately for investors just coming back around to check on Analog Devices (NASDAQ:ADI), the market has already more than counted on a solid recovery at this leading analog chip company.
 Improving sell-side estimates and better-than-expected operating leverage could lead to more upside in this recovery cycle, but this isn't a fundamentally cheap stock anymore.

 Tough Numbers, But Who Cares?